 – Mental Energy – Emotional Baggage – Attacks or Defense – High energy cards vs. Low-cost cards – Therapy

-The flavor of the game is light, but the strategy is intense.
-You choose to lower another player’s score with a clever insult, they block that change with resiliency, but you overcome their resilience with persistence.
+The flavor of the game is light and sarcastic.
+Be ready for some “take-that!”
+(It IS Psychological WARFARE after all).
+You choose to lower another player’s score with a clever insult, they block that change with resistance, but you overcome theirs with some resistance of your own :).
 All of these actions use Mental Energy… is that where you want to spend it?

 “Psychological Warfare has been one of my best-selling games over the last year.
 There are so few games on the topic and it’s a game I enjoy playing.”
 Stephan Bonzo Owner of the Game Gamut in Pittsford, NY